 “Jack Layton’s Political Journey: From the Classroom to National Icon”.

-Thursday 28 March 2013 Dr. Alex Wellington, Philosophy Department, Ryerson University
+Thursday 28 March 2013 Dr. Alex Wellington, Philosophy Department, Toronto Metropolitan University

 “Jack Layton’s Environmental Vision: Green Economy and Climate Justice”